 We have regularly provided WDFW with spring and fall Chinook spawning data which is used in run reconstruction and future run predictions.
 During the 2006-2007 project year responsibility for spring Chinook run reconstruction and future run predictions was shifted to the YKFP data management team while responsibility for fall Chinook estimates remains with WDFW.
-This changes, somewhat, who exchanges what information with whom.
+This changed, somewhat, the content and direction of the data exchanges.
 WDFW provides the YKFP with sport harvest information on spring Chinook, while the YKFP provides the WDFW with spawning survey, scale age, and Lyle adult trap data on the fall Chinook.
 Cooperation between the two entities continues to work smoothly.